 My mom also used Angostura bitters for the occasional tummy ache.
 I’d often see her sipping bitters from a crystal liquor glass.
 In fact, Angostura bitters was invented by Johann Gottlieb Benjamin Siegert, a German doctor of medicine, for stomach disorders, sea sickness and to improve appetite.
-(It’s made in Trinidad from a secret blend of Caribbean herbs and spices.)
-It wasn’t until later than people started using it in cocktails and appetizer, sauce, entree and dessert recipes.

 One of my favorite ways to enjoy Angostura is in a mocktail my dad invented for my sister and I to enjoy during family celebrations.
 This is perfect for kids or any adults who aren’t imbibing during the holiday celebrations.

 Orange Blossom Mocktail

 - 1/2 cup natural ginger ale

 - 10 drops Angostura Bitters

 - Combine ingredients in a small pitcher and stir.